 Best Optional Features: John Hancock

-Established in 1862, John Hancock is the sixth-largest life insurer in the U.S. and has an AM Best rating of A+ (Superior) for financial strength.
-For a company as large and established as it is, John Hancock has a very low level of complaints with the NAIC.
+Established in 1862, John Hancock is the fifth-largest life insurer in the U.S. and has an AM Best rating of A+ (Superior) for financial strength.
+For a company as large and established as it is, John Hancock has a very low level of complaints (88) with the NAIC.
 The company has taken a unique and innovative approach to motivating policyholders to live healthier lifestyles by rewarding positive choices with premium rebates and perks focused on health and wellness.

 For example, John Hancock has a life insurance policy for people with Type 1 or Type 2 diabetes called Aspire.
 There's also a Quit Smoking Incentive (QSI) program that allows smokers to enjoy the reduced rates of non-smokers for the first three years of a policy, in hopes of encouraging them to quit smoking.
 These programs are why we named John Hancock the best life insurer for optional features.